 - Having a helper on hand can make the install go a lot quicker.

-- Budget about 3-4 hours to complete the project, especially if you’re also removing an old opener.
+- Budget about 3 to 4 hours to complete the project, especially if you're also removing an old opener.

-- Confirm that the garage door is balanced and opens and closes properly.
+- Make sure the door parts are working.
+Make sure the garage door is balanced and opens and closes properly.
 Clean the tracks and lubricate with a lithium-based grease.

-- If you’re installing a garage door opener for the first time, make sure that the opener will be located near an electrical outlet.
+- Choose the right garage door opener.
+If you’re installing a garage door opener for the first time, make sure that the opener will be located near an electrical outlet.
 If not, install an outlet or have one installed by an electrician.